StanGirard/formation-m33/step_09_app_metrics/README.md

 # Step 9

-The goal of this step is to add metrics to our nodejs application that can be queried throught a request
+The goal of this step is to add metrics to our nodejs application that can be queried throught a request.
+In order to do so, we are going to install a new package called `prom-client` that will allow us to monitor the nodejs application.

 ## To Do